ward/run/_posts/2016-04-17-les-10km-de-l-ulb.md

 ## Training

-I have been following Pete Pfitzinger's lowest half marathon plan (12 weeks up to 76 km per week) with [some modifications][pfitzmods].
+I have been following Pete Pfitzinger's lowest half marathon plan (12 weeks with up to 76 km per week) with [some modifications][pfitzmods].
 I had to shuffle the weeks around quite a bit to fit this race in properly, but all in all I felt OK with the preparation.
 I am now halfway through the 12 weeks and this was a nice moment to see where I stand.
 The week leading up to the race was heavy though, leaving my legs quite tired on Thursday.
 The rest day on Friday and the short recovery run on Saturday really were needed to get my legs in somewhat decent race shape.

 I am unsure whether the leg tiredness is due to me shuffling the weeks around and ending up with a heavier week earlier than intended or whether it would